 Finishing, Details, and Touch-Ups

 - Using a pin, carefully press it through the hole from the back of your ornament to the front to prick a small guide hole.
 Using the pointed end of a skewer or similar, carefully press from front to back to open the hole.
-Push the paper inwards without tearing past the edge of your hole.
+Push the paper inwards without tearing past the edges.

 - Add another top coat, making sure that the hole is coated, but not filled (use your skewer to clear it if needed) and allow to dry.
 Repeat as many times as you wish until the decoupage has the look and feel you want for the finished ornament.
 Allow to dry thoroughly.